haagahelia/mobilecourse/docs/DataPersistence/firebase.md

 1. Sign up to Firebase (https://firebase.google.com/).

-2. Create a new Firebase project and create new realtime database (Build menu).
+2. Create a new Firebase project and create new realtime database (Databases & Storages).

 ![](img/firebase_app.png)